-Table 328 Loopback CLI Parameters
+Table 331 Loopback CLI Parameters

 Parameter Input Type Permitted Values Description meg-id Number 1-4294967295 The MEG ID of the MEG on which the loopback is being configured or run. mep-id Number 1-8191 The MEP ID of the MEP on which the loopback is being configured or run. interval Number 0-60000 The interval (in ms) between each loopback message.
-Note that the granularity for this parameter is 100 ms. If you enter a number this is not in multiples of 100, the value will be rounded off to the next higher multiple of 100.
-Also, the lowest interval is 1000 ms (1 second) you enter a smaller value, it will be rounded up to 1000 ms. size Number 64-1518 The frame size for the loopback messages.
-Note that for tagged frames, the frame size will be slightly larger than the selected frame size. pattern Variable zeroPattern onesPatter The type of data pattern to be sent in an OAM PDU Data TLV. priority Number 0-7 The priority bit for tagged frames. drop Boolean true false true - Frame dropping is enabled. false - Frame dropping is disabled. dest-mac-addr Six groups of two hexadecimal digits The MAC address of the interface to which you want to send the loopback.
-If you are not sure what the interface's MAC address is, you can get it from the Interface Manager by entering the platform if-manager show interfaces command in root view.
+Note that the granularity for this parameter is 100 ms. If you enter a number that is not in multiples of 100, the value will be rounded off to the next higher multiple of 100.
+Also, the lowest interval is 1000 ms (1 second).
+If you enter a smaller value, it will be rounded up to 1000 ms. size Number 64-1518 The frame size for the loopback messages.
+Note that for tagged frames, the frame size will be slightly larger than the selected frame size. pattern Variable zeroPattern onesPatter The type of data pattern to be sent in an OAM PDU Data TLV. priority Number 0-7 The priority bit for tagged frames. drop Boolean true false true - Frame dropping is enabled. false - Frame dropping is disabled.